 The non-custodial parent typically pays child support, which can take into account both parents income.

-Many states, like Florida, have outlined guides for how much a parents pays in child support.
+Many states, like Florida, have outlined guides for how much parents pay in child support.
 A quick search of your state’s department of revenue should reveal some ballpark figures that your lawyer will begin discussions with.

 Once you’re divorced, do some paperwork housekeeping to make sure that your ex is not the emergency contact or beneficiary on any of your financial documents or medical accounts.
 Obtain a copy of your certified divorce decree and put it with your other important documents.

 Emotionally distance yourself from the experience.
 You are not your divorce.
 You are not the emotional baggage that you are carrying at the moment.
-The betrayal you’ve experience does not define you.
+The betrayal you’ve experienced does not define you.

 Change is difficult.
 It’s okay to be upset.
 And it’s okay to move on.